 The high cost of hiring and the lack of available experts in the US and EU make businesses consider setting up an offshore development center in Eastern Europe.
 And compelling reasons like lower wages due to a lower cost of living, simplified taxation for IT companies, and access to a vast pool of skilled talents tip the scales in favor of doing so.

-Over the last seven years, Relevant has mastered several approaches to delivering various types of projects, and now, we want to share them with you.
+Over the last eight years, Relevant has mastered several approaches to delivering various types of projects, and now, we want to share them with you.
 Keep on reading to discover the differences between building offshore development centers and outsourcing, the offshore development center benefits, the possible destinations, and why you should decide on Ukraine to set up an offshore software development center in 2021.

 Table of Contents

 An offshore development center (ODC) is a physical office opened by a company in any country other than the one it’s headquartered in.
 ODCs get established to expand software development, cybersecurity, and other capabilities of a company.
 Countries with access to a wide pool of skilled IT talents, good business climate, low cost of living, and high price/quality ratio of resulting products make perfect environments for ODCs.